Development

 Test-Hints: sno

-validate the change in assisted installer mode using the agent based installer.Test-Hints: sno-ai
+validate the change in ABI using the agent based installer.Test-Hints: abi-sno

-validate the change in SNO with assisted installer mode.Test-Hints: libvirt
+validate the change in ABI-SNO with agent based installer.Test-Hints: libvirt

 validate in libvirt mode (3 masters).Test-Hints: no-check